ZafiroParedes/Data_Structures_and_Algorithms/sorting/README.md

   `a.out`

 ## Executing Heap, Merge, and Quick Sorts
+These sorts use a testlib library to provide randomly generated strings for the algorithm to sort and then provides tests to vaildate if the sorting was done correctly.
+The library also provides further details on the sorting algorithm such as total time for time complexity analysis.
-To compile the heap, merge, and quick sorts, the testlib.cpp file needs to be run first:
+To use the testlib.cpp file, it needs to be compiled first:

   `g++ -c testlib.cpp`

-Then type the command:
+To compile the heap, merge, and quick sorts, type the command:

   `g++ sortFile.cpp testlib.o -o sortFile`